a-b-street/docs/book/src/proposals/broadmoor.md

 struck by the front of the vehicle[^fars_2018].

-In shared lanes, a common risk that could lead to this type of collision is when a faster moving cars pull up too close behind a cyclist.
+In shared lanes, a common risk that could lead to this type of collision is when a faster moving car pulls up too close behind a cyclist.
 This is uncomfortable for both the person on the bike and the person driving.
 Having the option to ride through Broadmoor gives some cyclists the option to avoid sharing a lane with cars on busy Madison.